antoninkriz/cookbook-web-task/README.md

 ### Tasks for you

-We slightly recommend you to use our React + Redux + Webpack skeleton but you can use whatever framework you want. *The result should be a frontend app running in a browser.*
+We slightly recommend you to use our React + Redux + Webpack skeleton but you can use whatever framework you want. **The result should be a frontend app running in a browser.**

 - Write the app.
 - Use JavaScript to access API and to modify DOM.
-- Use mobile first CSS design pattern to create a look of the app.
+- Use mobile first CSS approach to create a look of the app.
 - The app should run in common browsers (i.e. you don't have to support IE10 and lower).
 - The user should be able to rate a recipe only once (user = browser).
 - If you want to add anything extra, just go for it!